monica22schmidt/X-Team-18/proposal.md

 ## Problem Description

 Briefly describe a problem that your team would like to solve.
-Describe at a high level a program that could solve that problem.
+Describe at a high level a program that could solve that problem.</br>

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+1. Name: Give your project proposal a name (and edit the top line of this file)</br>
+   Phone Book